 To see a glimpse of the area, start your day with a delicious breakfast at Furn Em Nassif (76 377033) in Smar Jbeil, one of the oldest villages in Lebanon.
 After you’ve enjoyed a zaatar or kishek saj, continue your journey to the ruins of Smar Jbeil’s Citadel.
 This stunning landmark dates back to the Phoenician period and provides visitors with an insight into the rich history of the area.

-From there, you can visit “The Sisters” in Bchaaleh, a group of sixteen 6,000-year old olive trees considered to be among the oldest in the world.
+From there, you can visit “The Sisters” in Bchaaleh, a group of sixteen 6,000-year-old olive trees considered to be among the oldest in the world.

 Take the scenic mountain road from Bchaaleh to Beit Chlala to see one of the most beautiful waterfalls cascading over the cliff edge and have lunch at one of the many restaurants along the Jaouz River.

-After lunch head towards the Greek Orthodox Theotokos Monastery in Kaftoun.
+After lunch, head towards the Greek Orthodox Theotokos Monastery in Kaftoun.
 The sixth-century monastery is an oasis of calm, housing exquisite icons.

 End your day in Batroun by wandering around the old souks.
-Grab a glass of thirst-quenching lemonade from Chahine (06 741292), Hilmi (06 740507) or Tony Daou (06 741564) and watch the sunset from the old port while the colorful moored boats bob up and done to the rhythm of the waves.
+Grab a glass of thirst-quenching lemonade from Chahine (06 741292), Hilmi (06 740507) or Tony Daou (06 741564) and watch the sunset from the old port while the colorful moored boats bob up and down to the rhythm of the waves.